-Part C: Outdoor Day Training is a six-hour course that introduces new leaders to a GSRI camp and shows you how to prepare girls for a daytime outing at one of the GSRI camps.
+Part C: Outdoor Day Training is a six-hour course that introduces new leaders to a GSSNE camp and shows you how to prepare girls for a daytime outing at one of the GSSNE camps.
 Sessions are scheduled from April to October.
 Please dress for camp - wear sneakers and outdoor clothing.
 This is a rain or shine event; wear rain gear if required.
 In addition, please bring the following:

 Note: Outdoor Day Training is a pre-requisite for Troop Camp Training, which prepares volunteers to take a troop overnight camping.
 Leaders may sometimes combine Outdoor Day Training and Troop Camp Training (see next entry).

 GSSNE has revised the Program Aide training.
 To complete the Program Aide Training, girls will participate in the Core Training with an additional specialty training in one of seven topic areas (STEAM, Life Skills, Making a Difference, Travel/Adventure, Camping/Outdoors, Global Citizenship, and Girl Scout History/Tradition).
 This training prepares girls to work with younger scouts in a troop setting.
 Seventh and eighth grade Cadette Scouts may take the training which is offered by the council several times a year (check the program brochure), or leaders of Cadette troops may take this course and train their troops at their own pace.
 This session will prepare you to deliver the general curriculum and we will also review the specialty options.
 If you have questions, please contact Donna Lewis, Older Girl Program Specialist, 401-331-4500 x1424.